Anna Windass: Reception

 In 2009 Ruth Deller of entertainment website Lowculture, who runs a monthly feature of the most popular and unpopular soap opera characters, profiled the Windasses, adding that Anna is the main reason to why they were initially unpopular, stating: "The Windass family's introduction has not gone down too well, and Donna (sic) seems to be the prime target for the vitriol against them.
 Perhaps they can be redeemed a la the Jacksons in EE or the Timminses in Neighbours, or perhaps they'll just leave…" Kate White from Inside Soap said that Anna and Owen were a "great match".
 She could not understand why Anna could not just forgive Owen because she had with all of Eddie's crimes.
+In 2016 Laura-Jayne Tyler from Inside Soap praised Rush for her portrayal of the "horrific effects" of Anna's burns, saying that the character's pain "looks and sounds so authentic that you almost feel it".